 Many people think of using pumpkin in desserts, but the creamy texture of pumpkin is lovely in sauces, soups, and more.
 It can also be roasted.

 This cozy baked pasta dish has chicken sausage and a rich pumpkin cream sauce.
-It's satisfying, wholesome, and totally comforting.
+It's satisfying, delicious, and totally comforting.

 The traditional cream sauce gets a veggie-packed twist.
-Made with both cauliflower and pumpkin puree, it's smooth and rich, but still healthy and satisfying,
+Made with both cauliflower and pumpkin puree, it's smooth, rich, and satisfying,

 Put pumpkin in your party appetizers.
 Break out the chips to scoop up this savory dip with smoky cumin, the zing of lime, and just a hint of spice.